mariaadeliaw/luma-stack/README.md

 jupyter lab
 ```

 Start with `Module_implementation.ipynb` in the `notebooks/` directory for a focused guide on individual module testing and development.
-This notebook provides step-by-step examples for working with the core epistemx modules.
+This notebook provides step-by-step examples for working with the core luma_ge modules.

 #### Running the Streamlit Application